How to Open a Marijuana Dispensary in Vermont

 Speak With a Vermont Business Attorney Before You Start Your Application

 The marijuana industry is a rapidly growing industry.
-But the application procedure is very strict and complicated, especially in Vermont where the laws are constantly changing.
-Consulting with a Vermont cannabis business and commercial lawyer will help you ensure compliance with the application process.
+This is especially true in Vermont, where the laws are constantly changing.
+Consult with a Vermont cannabis business and commercial lawyer today to help you ensure compliance with the application process.